Sales and Marketing Alignment FAQ?

 How do you handle lead handoffs between marketing and sales?

 Effective handoffs require three elements: clear qualification criteria, complete context transfer, and rapid response commitments.
-Marketing must provide lead scoring rationale and engagement history while sales must respond within agreed timeframes and provide feedback on lead quality.
-The handoff moment determines whether pipeline velocity accelerates or stalls.
+Marketing must provide lead scoring rationale and engagement history; sales must respond within agreed timeframes and provide feedback on lead quality.
+Get the handoff wrong and pipeline velocity stalls before sales even touches the opportunity.

 What technology supports sales and marketing alignment?